-If you do choose tile for your shower surround, it’s a good idea to buy high-quality grout sealer and apply it frequently.
+If you do choose tile for your shower surround, it’s a good idea to buy a high-quality grout sealer and apply it frequently.
 To keep tile looking new, it’s also a good idea (although not necessarily a practical one) to squeegee and dry it after every shower.

 The Acrylic Shower Surround

 An acrylic shower surround (or tub and shower surround) is a high-quality item generally procured via a professional remodeler or special-ordered from a home improvement store.

-The material in an acrylic shower surround is thick but lightweight, non-porous, and has a smooth, easy-to-clean finish.
+The material is an acrylic shower surround is thick but lightweight, non-porous, and has a smooth, easy-to-clean finish.
 It comes in many different patterns and colors, and because acrylic can be thermoformed with return edges, you can install it on top of existing ceramic tile as opposed to needing to rip the tile out.